 However, certain questions have remained unanswered as neither of the mentioned approaches is suitable to address (a) questions relating to the actual frequency of different encoding strategies in a language, and (b) questions about possible correlations between event types and the strategies by which they are most commonly encoded, in individual languages and cross-linguistically.
 To investigate these issues, text data are required and, ideally, comparable text data across a number of languages, as found in the DoBeS archive.

 The project is grounded in the previous research and it investigates three-participant events from a cross-linguistic and text-based perspective.
-It will address two sets of topics:
+It addresses two sets of topics:

 - Are there correlations between semantic event types and specific morpho-syntactic encoding strategies?